-ID Opportunity driver Description Potential impact Timeframe Direct/ Indirect Likelihood Magnitude of impact 1.
-Changing consumer behaviour Changing consumer trends may impact IPL's customers and therefore IPL's products and services, particularly IPL's agricultural customers New products/business services Unknown Indirect (Client) Unknown Unknown
+Opportunity driver Description Potential impact Timeframe Direct/ Indirect Likelihood Magnitude of impact Estimated financial implications Management method Cost of management Changing consumer behaviour Changing consumer trends may impact IPL's customers and therefore IPL's products and services, particularly IPL's agricultural customers New products/business services Unknown Indirect (Client) Unknown Unknown This has not been quantified.
+The research and development undertaken at IPL's laboratories targets the current and future needs of IPL's customers Costs associated with research and development of new products and with directing staff have been quantified but not disclosed in this response.